-The project consists of site improvements for Canton, OH’s first fully functional hydrogen fueling station for the Stark Area Regional Transit Authority (SARTA).
-The project will begin with a seven bus fleet of cutting-edge and environmentally friendly hydrogen buses and will be the largest hydrogen station outside the state of California.
-Like SARTA’s compressed natural gas (CNG) station, the hydrogen station will be open for public use.
+The project consisted of site improvements for Canton, OH’s first fully functional hydrogen fueling station for the Stark Area Regional Transit Authority (SARTA).
+The project began with a seven bus fleet of cutting-edge and environmentally friendly hydrogen buses and was the largest hydrogen station outside the state of California.
+Like SARTA’s compressed natural gas (CNG) station, the hydrogen station is open for public use.

 SARTA’s hydrogen station at the ready

 [12/28/16 – Robert Wang, The Canton Repository – SARTA’s hydrogen station at the ready]

 The Stark Area Regional Transit Authority has completed its hydrogen pumping station, which was under construction for much of 2016.

 After the Oct.
 10 opening of that hydrogen pumping station, it has one hydrogen bus in the garage that it unexpectedly got from the University of Alabama about two weeks ago, said the agency’s executive director, Kirt Conrad.